algolia/autocomplete/packages/website/docs/plugins.md

 For example, the [official Algolia Insights plugin](createAlgoliaInsightsPlugin) automatically sends click and conversion events to the [Algolia Insights API](https://www.algolia.com/doc/rest-api/insights/) whenever a user interacts with the autocomplete.

-You can use one of our existing official plugins or build your own.
+You can use one of the existing official plugins or build your own.

 ## Usage